Dining Guide

 Instead of accessing the walkway from Hahei, there is a private walkway, the Cathedral Cove Gateway Trail which meanders through farmland from Lees Road and joins the main track half way along.
 There is an entry fee to access this walkway which includes car parking.

 Hahei and the start of the main walkway is a 10 minute drive from Flaxmill.
-If you wish to walk the new Gateway trail, this is located off Lees Road (on your left on the main road through before you get to Hahei).
+If you wish to walk the Gateway trail, this is located off Lees Road (on your left on the main road through before you get to Hahei).

 There are public toilets in the carpark at start of the walkway, or in Hahei.